 At the end of the unit, students drew a picture of their family and wrote/dictated something they like to do with their family.

-Self Portrait Art Project
+Learning ABout Families: Self Portrait Art Project

 As part of our Family Research Project, the students make a self-portrait.
 As with all of our art projects, this is student-centered art.
 That means the students receive the materials and do the work themselves.
 Nothing is done for them.
 I model a step, and they do the step.
 This means each piece is truly unique and is a true self-portrait.
 We start with the body (students choose the color they want) and then add the head and facial features.
 Students choose the colors for everything.
 Finally, we do the hair.
 For the hair, the students are encouraged to make the hair look like their hair.
-We talk about our different hair and ways we could make the hair and then do it independently.
+We talked about our different hair and ways we could make the hair and then do it independently.

 Here are some of the books we read and recommend for this research project: (click the image to see the list on Amazon or CLICK HERE!)